-- Web Interface: Front-end application used by End Users. - API: REST back-end service that uses JSON documents for payloads.
-Used by End Users, Internal Components and the public. - Database: Key-Value store to persist the P-CM state.
-Accessed only by the P-CM API - Documentation Website: Interactive online website showing the documentation for the API REST.
+- Web Interface: Front-end application used by End Users.
+This app is created using Typescript as the programming language and React.js as the framework. - API: REST back-end service that uses JSON documents for payloads.
+Used by End Users, Internal Components and the public.
+This API is created using Typescript as the programming language and Node.js with Express.js as the environment and framework, respectively. - Database: Key-Value store to persist the P-CM state.
+Accessed only by the P-CM API.
+The actual DB used is DynamoDB, created by Amazon. - Documentation Website: Interactive online website showing the documentation for the API REST.
+Swagger is used to create this website.